survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ## Conclusion

-There are a lot of aspects to keep in mind when configuring webpack to work with React.
+You have to keep a lot of aspects in mind when configuring webpack to work with React.
 Fortunately, this is something you don't have to perform often.
 Once you have a solid basic setup fitting your needs together, it will take you far.